yuqiii-wang/KnowledgeNotes/fundamental_computer/compilation_principles/executable_elf.md

 * .text

-The text or executable instructions of a program.
+The text or executable instructions of a program. `objdump -d <your-object-file>` can show assembly code from the binary.

 ## A `touch` binary example